boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ***Series***

 The default option applies to all Line or Spline series in the combo chart.
-Select the particular series in the `Series` drop-down option if you want to customize individual series.
+Select a particular series in the Series dropdown if you want to customize individual series.

 ***Line Style***